-3.1 Risk assessment
+6.1 Risk assessment

-Risk assessment is the process of evaluating the possible consequences of identified risks, and the likelihood that those risks will occur.

-Council's risk management processes are based on Australian Standard AS/NZS ISO 31000:2009 which provides guidance and advice on how an organisation manages its risk.
+A risk assessment combines the understanding of the probability of a hazardous event occurring with an assessment of its impact presented by interactions between hazards, elements at risk and vulnerability.
+Council's risk management processes are based on Australian Standard AS/NZS ISO 31000:2009 which provides guidance and advice on how an organisation manages its risk along with the Queensland Emergency Risk Management Framework (QERMF) risk assessment methodology.